jkeefe/make-map-blink-class-10/README.md

 #Computing in the Cloud

+_Note: This guide makes slightly more sense when I'm teaching it.
+If you have questions or spot gaps, feel free to reach out at john (at) johnkeefe.net_

 First a quick discussion about EC2 v S3.

 **S3** holds static files, such as html and js files.
 If you use it as a web hosting place, which is common, you just want to make sure all the files are public.